core-laboratories/payto/README.md

 1. Creating a bearer token using HMAC-SHA256 with your `api.secret`
 2. Including the token in the `Authorization` header: `Bearer <token>`
-3. Token expires after 10 minutes
+3. Token expires after the configured timeout (default: 1 minute, set via `PRIVATE_API_TOKEN_TIMEOUT` environment variable)

 Both `postForm` and `api.allowed` can be enabled simultaneously.
 The authorization flow checks: